wh1le/finite/README.md

 # Finite

-Pi-hole and Unbound configuration for Rasbery PI using NixOS
+Pi-hole and Unbound configuration for Raspberry PI using NixOS

 ## Building steps